 These days everyone talks about personal wellness — those steps that people need to take to remain physically and mentally healthy and strong.
 But what about digital wellness?
-Poor digital health affects not only our connected lives, but also our physical and mental well-being.
+Poor digital health affects not only our connected lives but also our physical and mental well-being.

-Digital wellness is about fine-tuning the 21st Century skills that we use to work and play in a connected world, and it also involves understanding number of common myths about the nature of online life.
+Digital wellness is about fine-tuning the 21st Century skills that we use to work and play in a connected world, and it also involves understanding a number of common myths about the nature of online life.
 Helping family members take steps to develop digital wellness habits can challenge parents, mainly because many children, pre-adolescents, and teens appear to be far more advanced online consumers than their parents.
 Underneath the veneer of digital native expertise, however, are a fair number of information gaps.

 Howard Rheingold wrote a book that every parent and educator should read, Net Smart: How to Thrive Online.
 He describes seven literacies that a person must develop to succeed online.
-Rheingold outlines the specific skills that an individual, no matter what age, must fine tune in order flourish in the midst of so much information and connectedness.
+Rheingold outlines the specific skills that an individual, no matter what age, must fine tune in order to flourish in the midst of so much information and connectedness.
 While Rheingold’s seven big-picture literacies are critical aspects of the digital wellness puzzle, we also need to address specific misunderstanding with digital kids — misunderstandings that can, in an instant, threaten a young person’s (or even an older person’s) digital health.

 10 Digital Wellness Recommendations

 1. Know and honor values, the values of your family and of the institutions and communities that are a part of your life.
 Each member of the family needs to understand how to uphold and strengthen those values online and offline.
 Think about how much time you are spending on digital activities, on your cell phone for instance, and consider how you might better use the time.

 2. Think about privacy — how much you want to maintain and how much you are willing to give up.
 It’s important for family members to talk, and then talk some more, about comments made, likes and dislikes expressed, and personal missives that may unexpectedly find their way into a more public arena.